Azure/onboarding-guidance/PowerShell/Compute/L3-CreateVirtualMachineGI.md

-# Module:- Create a new VM from Gallery Image
+# Create a new VM from Gallery Image

 # Abstract